majacQ/circleci-docs/src-api/source/includes/_builds_and_jobs.md

 <aside class="notice">
 Prerequisite: You must go to your Project Settings in the CircleCI app and enable pipelines.
 This endpoint does not yet support the <code>build_parameters</code> options that the job-triggering endpoint supports.
+This also means that this endpoint is not available for CircleCI Server.
 </aside>

 **Parameter** | **Description**